Microsoft/azure-docs.pl-pl/articles/web-application-firewall/ag/application-gateway-web-application-firewall-portal.md

 <!---If you prefer, you can complete this tutorial using [Azure PowerShell](tutorial-restrict-web-traffic-powershell.md) or [Azure CLI](tutorial-restrict-web-traffic-cli.md).--->

-Jeśli nie masz subskrypcji platformy Azure, przed rozpoczęciem Utwórz [bezpłatne konto](https://azure.microsoft.com/free/?WT.mc_id=A261C142F) .
+Jeśli nie masz subskrypcji platformy Azure, przed rozpoczęciem utwórz [bezpłatne konto](https://azure.microsoft.com/free/?WT.mc_id=A261C142F).

 ## <a name="sign-in-to-azure"></a>Logowanie do platformy Azure